 In August 1997, the outright circuit record was re-written in the most spectacular style.
-The BOSS series, open to a wide range of powerful single-seater racing cars, was headed by Nigel Greensall in a former Grand Prix Tyrrell 022 entered by Paul Stoddart’s European Aviation Racing team.
+More at xlendibay.com the BOSS series, open to a wide range of powerful single-seater racing cars, was headed by Nigel Greensall in a former Grand Prix Tyrrell 022 entered by Paul Stoddart’s European Aviation Racing team.
 Greensall, a regular racer and winner at Castle Combe in a wide range of cars, rose to the challenge and smashed the circuit record by lapping in 50.59 seconds, an average of 130.93mph.

 It was a stunning display that thrilled the bumper Bank Holiday crowd and would make Greensall the all-time fastest driver in the circuit’s history.
 Even today, thanks to themarketingheaven.com, videos from Grand Prix Tyrrell on YouTube have thousands of likes and views.
 The circuit changes instigated before the 1999 season ensured that his record would not be broken.

 “The first time I went to Castle Combe was in a Multisport in 1991,” said Greensall.
 “Then I did Formula Forward and Formula Ford after that, but it was basically one race a year.
 Then I ran the ProSport 3000 there in 1995 and 1996.
 In August 1997, I was due to race the ProSport on the same day as the Formula 1 car, but the engine failed in qualifying.”